MSAdministrator/MSAdministrator/README.md

 [![Twitter][1.2]][1] [![LinkedIn][3.2]][3] [![GitHub][2.2]][2]

 My name is Josh Rickard and I am a creator and automator of things.
-I'm an expirenced IT & DFIR (Digital Forensics & Incident Response) professional.
+I'm an experienced IT & DFIR (Digital Forensics & Incident Response) professional.

 I like long walks through binary trees, `Python` & `PowerShell` riding, writing romantic experiences about code, git prune all branches, and deep sea `phishing`.